wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-miscellaneous-considerations-oracle-virtual-machine-images.md

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.

-This article covers considerations for Oracle virtual machines in Azure, which are based on Oracle software images provided by Microsoft, with Windows Server as the operating system.
+This article covers considerations for Oracle virtual machines in Azure, which are based on Oracle software images uploaded by user, with Windows Server as the operating system.
+You can also create VHD locally and upload it to Azure for the virtual machine creation.

 -  Oracle Database virtual machine images
 -  Oracle WebLogic Server virtual machine images